Breword/tmux/Clipboard.md

 and attributes.
 The outside terminal recognises the clipboard escape sequence and sets the system clipboard.

-The big advantage of `set-clipboard` is that it works over an *ssh(1)* connection even if X11 forwarding is not configured.
+tmux supports this through the `set-clipboard` option.
+The big advantage of this is that it works over an *ssh(1)* connection even if X11 forwarding is not configured.
 The disadvantages are that it is patchily supported and can be tricky to configure.

-tmux supports this through the `set-clipboard` option.
-For it to work, three things must be in place:
+For `set-clipboard` to work, three things must be in place:

 1. The `set-clipboard` option must be set to `on` or `external`.
 The default is `external`.